Rentvesting: pros and cons

 - Stamp duty charged on the mortgage

 There's also negative gearing to take into account.
 If you make a loss on your property, your overall taxable income can be reduced.
-So an investment property can be very economical, and in some cases can even help supplement the rent you pay.
+So, an investment property can be very economical, and in some cases can even help supplement the rent you pay.
+It’s best to speak with an accountant for advice on this.

-4. You don't have to sacrifice your lifestyle
+You don't have to sacrifice your lifestyle

-5. You can build equity in the home
+You can build equity in the home

-If the property you buy makes capital gains (i.e. it increases in value) then you can build equity in that property without having to live in it.
+If the property you buy makes capital gains (i.e., it increases in value), then you can build equity in that property without having to live in it.
 Building equity in a property can make refinancing to another loan or buying another property much easier, all while you continue to rent in your desired location.

 The cons of investing while renting

-1. The costs can be high
+The costs can be high

 Many investment property expenses are tax-deductible, but not all.
 And even the deductible costs (like maintenance) still require a lot of admin on your behalf, like fixing broken fittings or plumbing.
 As a landlord, it's still up to you to arrange repairs.

-Plus there are non tax-deductible costs, as well as unexpected costs like damage to the property from natural causes, which can be very expensive.
+Plus, there are non-tax-deductible costs, as well as unexpected costs like damage to the property from natural causes, which can be very expensive.
 There's more to owning an investment property than just meeting repayments every month, and it can cost more than money.

-The cons of renting are well-established by now by those who parrot 'rent money is dead money!' but you do relinquish some control if you decide to keep renting:
+You do relinquish some control if you decide to keep renting:

-- You can't make any material changes to the property without permission
+- You can't make any material changes to the property without permission.

-- You have to put up with inspections and body corporate
+- You have to put up with inspections and body corporate.

-5. Additional Risks
+Additional Risks

+Investment is inherently a risk, and property is not immune, as shown by the property market swings of the last few years.
 If you do decide to rentvest, then carefully consider the property before you buy it, because it can be an expensive mistake to make.

 How to decide if rentvesting is right for you